ujuadimora-dev/FunTime-Quiz/README.md

 Steps to test:

-1. Open browser and navigate to [Ever Young]( https://ujuadimora-dev.github.io/ever-young/)
+1. Open browser and navigate to [FunTime-Quiz]( https://ujuadimora-dev.github.io/FunTime-Quiz//)
 2. Open the developer tools (right click and inspect)
 3. Set to responsive and decrease width to 320px
 4. Set the zoom to 50%